carolinec0909/carolinec0909.github.io/_posts/2025-10-27-DeepSeek-OCR.md

 ![Deep Encoder Architecture]({{ site.baseurl }}/assets/images/2025-10-27-DeepSeek-OCR-images/model-architecture.png)

 DeepSeek-OCR (2025) proposes a radical rethink of how we represent input.
-Instead of processing text tokens directly, it **renders text as an image**, then compresses it into a small number of vision tokens—achieving 10× to 20× effective context extension through compression.
+Instead of processing text tokens directly, it **renders text as an image**, then compresses it into a small number of vision tokens, achieving 10× to 20× effective context extension through compression.

 ### How It Works